 Mud Weight: Maintain mud weight at ≤9.2 ppg.
 Run centrifuge on a 24-hour basis.
 Run the mud cleaner at all times while circulating mud.
-The mud cleaner should be equipped with ≥250 mesh screens.
+The mud cleaner should be equipped with ≥250-mesh screens.
 If the mud weight exceeds 9.4 ppg then a dump and dilute program should be instituted.

-Viscosity: Maintain a minimum yield point of 20-25 lbs/100 ft2 with fresh Gel, Zanflow/ Flowzan & LP-701 as needed.
+Viscosity: Maintain a minimum yield point of 20-25 lbs/100 ft2 with fresh Gel, Zanflow/ Flowzan and LP-701 as needed.
 It is estimated that this will require a funnel viscosity ≥50 sec/qt.
-In the pill pit increase viscosity to 75-100 and add 10 ppb Fiberseal and sweep hole every 500' drilled.
+In the pill pit increase viscosity to 75-100 sec/qt and add 10 ppb Fiberseal and sweep hole every 500 ft drilled.
 Time and monitor sweeps for dilution and excess cuttings.
 Include in the analysis any additional solids discharge from mud cleaner.
 Viscosity should be a minimum of 35 sec/qt greater than the base fluid.
-If the sweep comes back diluted ≥20 sec/qt then the volume and viscosity should be increased.
+If the sweep comes back diluted ≥20 sec/qt, then the volume and viscosity should be increased.
 If sweeps continue to produce unacceptable volumes of cuttings then increase yield point.
 In the event of bit balling, sweep hole with walnut hulls and DMS.

-Filtrate Loss: Maintain filtrate loss at 7-8 cc's with tourly treatments of Drispac R. Treatments should be designed to maintain a ~ 1.25 ppb concentration.
-The filtercake should be scrutinized daily.
-A thin, pliable, slick filtercake is desired.
+Filtrate Loss: Maintain filtrate loss at 7 - 8 cc's with tourly treatments of Drispac R. Treatments should be designed to maintain a ~ 1.25 ppb concentration.
+The filter-cake should be scrutinized daily.
+A thin, pliable, slick filter-cake is desired.
 Occasional fresh bentonite treatments may be necessary to provide the proper base material if the previously described properties are not achieved.

-pH: Maintain a 10 - 10.5 pH with lime and soda ash for H_2S abatement.
+pH: Maintain a 10 - 10.5 pH with lime and soda ash for H2S abatement.
 Amber HS may also be utilized.

 Solids: Maintain solids at 8% or as low as practical.
 Shakers should be fitted with screens that allow mud travel 2/3 of the screen length.
-Mud cleaner should be fitted with at least 250 mesh screens.
-The centrifuge should be run on a 24 hour per day basis.
+Mud cleaner should be fitted with at least 250-mesh screens.
+The centrifuge should be run on a 24 hour basis.
 If necessary, dump and dilute.
-Discuss dump and dilute with drill site manager before taking action.
+Discuss dump-and-dilute program with drill-site manager before taking action.

-Mud Weight Viscosity Filtrate рН Solids 9.0-9.2 ppg ≥50 sec/qt 7-8 cc's 10-10.5 4-8%
+Mud Weight Viscosity Filtrate pH Solids 9.0-9.2 ppg ≥50 sec/qt 7-8 cc's 10-10.5 4-8%

-2300' - 4700' Drilling 14 1⁄2" hole for 11 3⁄4" casing: Pretreat for cement drillout with 6 sacks Bicarbonate of Soda.
+2300 ft - 4700 ft Drilling 14 1⁄2-inch hole for 11 3⁄4-inch casing: Pre-treat for cement drillout with 6 sacks Bicarbonate of Soda.